Tulk v Moxhay: Significance

 The old vertical privity rules remain (as later slightly amended) in respect of positive covenants (stipulations requiring someone to do an action).

-The extent of the rule was described in 1950 by Rand J of the Supreme Court of Canada in Noble v Alley as follows:
+The extent of the rule was described in 1950 by Justice Rand of the Supreme Court of Canada in Noble v Alley as follows:

 Covenants enforceable under the rule of Tulk v Moxhay ... are properly conceived as running with the land in equity and, by reason of their enforceability, as constituting an equitable servitude or burden on the servient land.
 The essence of such an incident is that it should touch or concern the land as contradistinguished from a collateral effect.
 In that sense, it is a relation between parcels, annexed to them and, subject to the equitable rule of notice, passing with them both as to benefit and burden in transmissions by operation of law as well as by act of the parties.

 The next paragraph distinguished from any application to the terms and circumstances of the covenant in question in that case:

 But by its language, the covenant here is directed not to the land or to some mode of its use, but to transfer by act of the purchaser; its scope does not purport to extend to a transmission by law to a person within the banned class.
 If, for instance, the grantee married a member of that class, it is not suggested that the ordinary inheritance by a child of the union would be affected.
 Not only, then, it is not a covenant touching or concerning the land, but by its own terms it fails in annexation to the land.
 The respondent owners are, therefore, without any right against the proposed vendor.